-This is a new section that we will be developing in 2021.
-With the advent of the pandemic the number of volunteers and community groups in Norfolk has increased significantly, and we are keen to support the work being done at that local level, promoting best practice and helping to keep those they assist safe.
+During the pandemic the number of volunteers and community groups in Norfolk increased significantly, and we are keen to support the work being done at that local level, promoting best practice and helping to keep those they assist safe.

 Norfolk Community Advice Network (NCAN)

 NCAN provide a referral system that connects many advice and community support providers county-wide, to facilitate access to better support for professionals and their service users.